Kapranov/mobile-mapbox/README.md

-REAST API application use MapBox APIs.
+REAST API application use Mapbox APIs.
 -------------------------------------

 To create a functional, allowing to build